jbdelete/UFDEV/Readme.md

 # Welcome to UFDEV
 This git repository is for 3-D thero-fluids-solids simulation.
-There is a git tutorial in:\
+There is a git tutorial in if you want to learn more:\
 	UFDEV/install/GitTutorial.pdf
 ## Installing on Windows
 1. Clone the the repository the first time.\